JonJRich/notes/sunlamp-blog-draft1.md

 ### Setting up the hardware

-The hardware consists of four main parts; the board with the electronics, the Raspberry Pi, the light panel and the power convertor.
+The hardware consists of four main parts; the board with the electronics, the Raspberry Pi, the light panel and the power converter.
 I'll go through the set up for each in that order.

 #### Setting up the hardware

 In this lamp the Raspberry Pi is used to trigger the two sets of LEDs on/off but as the LED strips I'm using are 12v and the Raspberry Pi uses [CHECK!] logic I needed to have an N-channel power MOSFET for each of the rows of LEDs.
 These acted as a switch where the low voltage logic could turn the high voltage on and off.
-In additional to the two transitors I used soldiered a 2.1mmm barrel jack onto my board so that I could use the power supply that came with the LEDs, whilst still being able to unplug it.
+In additional to the two transistors I used soldiered a 2.1mmm barrel jack onto my board so that I could use the power supply that came with the LEDs, whilst still being able to unplug it.

 For those following along at home here's a diagram of the wiring....